kubenetworks/kubenetworks.github.io/docs/commands/9_kubevpn_status.md

 # Kubevpn status

-Show connect status and list proxy/clone resource
+Show connect status and list proxy/sync resource

-Show connect status and list proxy or clone resource.
+Show connect status and list proxy or sync resource.
 You can check the connect status by the status field and netif.
 If netif is empty, it means the tun device is closed, making it unhealthy.
 It will also display route information.
 If proxying workloads, it shows not only the proxy resource itself but also other route information.

 # Examples

-## Show status for connect status and list proxy/clone resource
+## Show status for connect status and list proxy/sync resource

 ```shell
 kubevpn status